-The American Federation of Teachers and the National Center for School Crisis and Bereavement have partnered to enhance the professional development of teachers and other school personnel so that they can better support grieving students.
+According to a survey by the American Federation of Teachers and New York Life Foundation, 70% of classroom educators currently teach a student who lost someone close in the past year.
+But only 7% of the teachers have ever received bereavement training.
+The AFT and the National Center for School Crisis and Bereavement have partnered to enhance the professional development of teachers and other school personnel so that they can better support grieving students.

 Schools and school staff are central to the community, and are an excellent resource to support grieving students and provide guidance for families, who may not know where else to look for such support.
 You and your members may be the only professionals in a position to offer timely advice on funeral attendance or recommendations on how to help children understand death and cope with difficult feelings, such as guilt.